xiaozhch5/flink-learning/README.md

 # Flink-learning
 * This is a maven project

-## Flink-streaming reference materias are listed below
+## Flink-streaming reference materials are listed below

 * You can download the whole package and import it into IDEA to run the code